freeradical13/freeradical13.github.io/index.md

 #### Animals

 [Animals][] are a kingdom of multicellular eukaryotic heterotrophs that are able to move, breathe oxygen, and reproduce sexually.
+[Animal cells][] do not have cell walls like plants and fungi.

 Animals have [coeloms][] (or body cavities) which are fluid- or air-filled spaces that cushion organs.